-10 Friedman (1977) emphasizes that although the relevant information with regard to price mechanism is relative prices, then points out that highly volatile general prices make it difficult to extract an indicator of relative prices from absolute prices, because the information is in practice transmitted in the form of absolute prices.
+^{10.} Friedman (1977) emphasizes that although the relevant information with regard to the price mechanism is relative prices, highly volatile general prices make it difficult to extract an indicator of relative prices from absolute prices, because the information is in practice transmitted in the form of absolute prices.

-11 Looking at the relationship between the rate of inflation and the shape of the cross-sectional distribution of individual price changes in the CPI, the shape of the distribution skews to the right under high inflation, while the shape of the distribution skews to the left under low inflation.
-There are two models to explain why the shape of the cross-sectional distribution of individual price changes is asymmetric: (1) a model which assumes the existence of menu cost and asymmetric price shocks (Ball and Mankiw, 1995), and (2) a model which assumes the accumulative influence of sectoral shocks (Balk and Wynne, 1996, 2000).
-For the details on these points, see Shiratsuka (1997) and Mio and Higo (1998).
+^{11.} Looking at the relationship between the rate of inflation and the shape of the cross-sectional distribution of individual price changes in the CPI, the shape of the distribution skews to the right under high inflation, while the shape of the distribution skews to the left under low inflation.
+There are two models to explain why the shape of the cross-sectional distribution of individual price changes is asymmetric: (1) a model that assumes the existence of menu cost and asymmetric price shocks (Ball and Mankiw [1995]); and (2) a model that assumes the accumulative influence of sectoral shocks (Balke and Wynne [1996, 2000]).
+For the details on these points, see Shiratsuka (1997) and Mio and Higo (1999).